wolfmanjm/wolfstock/README.md

 ## Assembly

 1. Bolt the side rails in first to form the triangle.
-REmember to put enough tslot nuts in the tslots first, also put some in the top and side for mounting things later.
+Remember to put enough tslot nuts in the tslots first, also put some in the top and side for mounting things later.
 2. Mount the motors next.